Found In Translation

-My Torah-following friends have been gracious enough to engage with me at a deep level which has really expanded my understanding of the belief system of Torahism.
-In a recent exchange, I believe we stumbled onto an important issue at the heart of our theological disagreement.
+My Torah-following friends have been gracious enough to engage with me at a deep level, which has really expanded my understanding of the belief system of Torahism.
+In a recent exchange, we stumbled onto an important issue I believe is at the heart of our theological disagreement.
 I’ve changed my friend’s name to Justin for purposes of anonymity.
 And I’ve edited our exchange for clarity and brevity by fixing typos and removing tangential comments.

-I’ll pick up our discussion at a point where I was challenging Justin that he has not yet provided any sound reasoning or valid scriptural examples in favor of his position.
+I’ll pick up our discussion at the point where I was challenging Justin that he had not yet provided any sound reasoning or compelling scriptural examples in favor of his position.
 I said, “There have been many claims, assertions, and theories but zero actual evidence.
 Which is why I am asking the direct question: Can you provide a specific example where Paul’s writing was twisted into a false doctrine by Rome?”

-“Thank you for providing a specific scriptural example in 1 John 3:4!
-It’s a great one.
-One thing I noticed is that you inserted the word ‘Torah’ but that’s not what that verse actually says.
-(In fact, the word ‘Torah’ isn’t found anywhere in the Bible.)
+“Thank you for providing a specific scriptural example in 1 John 3:4.
+It’s a great one!
+One thing I noticed is that you inserted the word ‘Torah,’ but that’s not what that verse actually says.
 Instead of injecting our personal bias into Scripture, I think it’s important we step back and let Scripture say what Scripture says.
 And I see no evidence in this passage that the phrase ‘the law’ is referring to the Torah.
-The verse you quoted is found in a larger passage that runs from I John 2:28 through 1 John 3:10.
-In that full passage, John is urging Christ-followers to ‘continue in Christ’ and he is teaching how Christ came to take away our sins.
-Taken in light of the theme of the entire passage, it seems to me that the verse you quoted would be more accurately interpreted as referring to what Paul called ‘the law of Christ’ (1 Cor 9:21, Gal 6:2) rather than the Torah, which is commonly referred to in the New Testament as the ‘law of Moses’ (Luke 2:22, John 7:23, Acts 13:39, Acts 15:5 & 21, 1 Corinthians 9:9, Heb 10:28).
+The verse you quoted is found in a larger passage that runs from 1 John 2:28 through 1 John 3:10.
+In that full passage, John is urging Christ-followers to ‘continue in Christ,’ and he is teaching how Christ came to take away our sins.
+Taken in light of the theme of the entire passage, it seems to me that the verse you quoted would be more accurately interpreted as referring to what Paul called ‘the law of Christ’ (1 Cor 9:21, Gal 6:2) rather than the Torah, which is commonly referred to in the New Testament as the ‘law of Moses’ (Luke 2:22; John 7:23; Acts 13:39, 15:5,21; 1 Corinthians 9:9; Heb 10:28).

 Lost In Translation

 The Complete Jewish Bible?
 To be honest, I’d never checked that translation.
-So I looked it up and sure enough, there was the word “Torah”.
-I did some additional research and discovered that the Complete Jewish Bible (CJB)—translated by an Israel-based Messianic Jewish theologian named David H. Stern—claims to be “Jewish in manner and presentation.”
+So I looked it up, and sure enough, there was the word “Torah.”
+I did some additional research and discovered that the Complete Jewish Bible (CJB) was translated by an Israel-based Messianic Jewish theologian named David H. Stern.
+The translation claims to be “Jewish in manner and presentation.”
 For example, the names of the books are listed in both Jewish and English, and it incorporates Hebrew and Yiddish expressions, which Stern refers to as “Jewish English.”
 The CJB translation was written predominantly by Jews and to a Jewish audience.
-(And for the record, I think restoring the “Jewishness” of the Bible is a really good thing if it’s done accurately.)
+(And for the record, I think restoring the “Jewishness” of the Bible is a good thing if done accurately.)

-However, as I looked briefly through the CJB New Testament (which is supposedly an original translation from the ancient Greek) I noticed it tends to be fairly free in its renderings, often interpreting instead of translating.
+However, as I looked briefly through the CJB New Testament (which is supposedly an original translation from the ancient Greek), I noticed it tends to be fairly free in its renderings, often interpreting instead of translating.
 (Similar to Eugene Peterson’s Message Bible.)
 So I decided to take a closer look at a particular passage from 1 Corinthians that Justin and I had previously discussed at great length.
-It’s a short passage that mentions the “law” multiple times so I thought it would be a perfect candidate for analyzing how the CJB translation treats the word “law”.
+It’s a short passage that mentions the “law” multiple times, and I thought it would be a perfect candidate for analyzing how the CJB translation treats the word “law.”

 After carefully analyzing the passage, I posted my results to our ongoing Facebook conversation:

-“It makes sense that a Jewish Bible translation would substitute the word ‘Torah’ for ‘law’.
+“It makes sense that a Jewish Bible translation would substitute the word ‘Torah’ for ‘law.’
 But that does not necessarily make it an accurate translation.
-In fact, the CJB translation seems badly biased if you look at 1 Cor 9:20-21, which in the NIV translation reads as follows:
+In fact, the CJB translation seems noticeably biased if you look at 1 Cor 9:20-21, which in the NIV translation reads as follows:

 ‘To the Jews I became like a Jew, to win the Jews.
 To those under the law I became like one under the law (though I myself am not under the law), so as to win those under the law.
 To those not having the law I became like one not having the law (though I am not free from God’s law but am under Christ’s law), so as to win those not having the law.’